Get your 14 day free trial now

 What personal data do we collect?

-– The IP address assigned to your computer,
+- the IP address assigned to your computer,

-– online identifiers (e.g., session ID, device identifier),
+- Online identifiers (e.g. session ID, device identifier),

 – the name and URL of the requested file,

-– referrer URL (the previously visited page),
+- Referrer URL (the previously visited page),

 – the operating system of your device,

-– the date and time of the request,
+- Date and time of the request,

 – the browser version you are using.